How to Identify Drive In Sales Candidates With Dr Christopher Croner

 3. Optimism

 The third and final characteristic to identify drive in a salesperson is their sense of certainty that they will succeed.
 Their optimism.
-They believe they will succeed, therefore they possess a resiliency to hang in there when they face the inevitable rejection that all salespeople receive, because they believe their efforts will be rewarded.
-As the famous quote by Mark Cuban goes: “Every “No” brings me closer to a “Yes”.
-It’s people with that mentality who have the fundamental characteristics of drive that make them prime candidates to be top performing sales professionals.
+They believe they will succeed.
+Therefore, they possess a resiliency to hang in there when they face the inevitable rejection that all salespeople receive because they believe their efforts will be rewarded.
+As the famous quote by Mark Cuban goes: “Every “No” brings me closer to a “Yes.”
+People with that mentality have the fundamental characteristics of drive, making them prime candidates to be top-performing sales professionals.

 Drive can’t be taught.
 You either have it or you don’t by the time you’re 21/22